kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/AsyncController.md

     abstract OnError : ('Events -> exn -> unit) with get, set default this.OnError ...
 ```
-If you're happy with default implementation (which re-throws exception __preserving stack trace__) then most sensible way to handle exceptions is to provide callback for global application-wide [Application.DispatcherUnhandledException](http://msdn.microsoft.com/en-us/library/system.windows.application.dispatcherunhandledexception.aspx).
+If you're happy with default implementation (which re-throws exception __preserving stack trace__), then the most sensible way to handle exceptions is to provide callback for global application-wide [Application.DispatcherUnhandledException](http://msdn.microsoft.com/en-us/library/system.windows.application.dispatcherunhandledexception.aspx).
 ```ocaml
     ...
     let app = Application()